everrover/mount-kronos/ChangeMinimumCharactersToSatisfyOneOfThreeConditions/sol.md

 ```

 Consider above example.
 If we assume s1 to be greater than s2, and say that s1 will only use
-characters greater than equal to `e`, then s2 will only include characters lesser than `e`.
+characters greater than or equal to `e`, then s2 will only include characters lesser than `e`.
 So,
 for this case the number of swaps would be `count of all characters greater than 'e' in s2 +
 count of all characters smaller than 'e' in s1`.
 We do this for all characters, once assuming s1
 to be greater and otherwise assuming s2 to be larger.
 Since all counts will be `>0` we'll use